Wicklow Way – 10 Day Self-Guided Walking Tour

 Walk the Entire Wicklow Way!

 On this self-guided walking tour of the Wicklow Way, you will conquer all 127 kilometres (79 miles) of Ireland’s oldest waymarked walking trail.
-This route is enjoyed by plenty of independent walkers each year.
 Throughout the route, you’ll enjoy views of beautiful scenery, historic sites, and picturesque villages.

 The Wicklow Way walking and hiking trail extends from Marlay Park in Dublin to Clonegal on the borders of Wicklow and Carlow.
-During this 10-day walking holiday along the entire Wicklow Way, you will traverse Ireland’s Ancient East.
+During this 10-day walking holiday along the entire Wicklow Way, without doubt you will traverse some of the most notable parts of Ireland’s Ancient East.

 At Footfalls Walking Holidays, we offer a variety of Wicklow Way walking tour options that cater for all types of outdoor and fitness enthusiasts.
-You can select your ideal length of walking route, but each self-guided tour can be tailored to suit you.
-The sample itinerary below covers the entire Wicklow Way, but you could opt for shorter sections as you wish.
+You can select your ideal length of walking route, and each self-guided tour can be tailored to suit you.
+The sample itinerary below covers the entire Wicklow Way, that being said you could opt for shorter sections as you wish.

 You could also browse our other self-guided walking tours of Ireland if you’re still deciding where you’d like to go.
 We also love leading our small-group guided walking tours of Ireland if you’re keen to meet like-minded folks from around the world.